latex3/latex3/README.md

 The following directories are present in the repository:

-* `l3kernel`: code forms the `expl3` kernel and with the exception of the contents of `l3candidates`, all stable code.
-With a modern LaTeX2e kernel, this code is loaded during format creation; when using an older LaTeX2e kernel, this material is accessible using the `expl3` package.
+* `l3kernel`: code forms the `expl3` kernel and all stable code.
+  With a modern LaTeX2e kernel,
+  this code is loaded during format creation; when using an older LaTeX2e kernel, this material is accessible using the `expl3` package.
 * `l3backend`: code for backend (driver) level interfaces across